tyconsulting/blog.tyang.github.io/_posts/2014/2014-10-04-updated-configmgr-2012-r2-client-management-pack-version-1-2-0-0.md

 	<li>An override to enable DCM baseline discovery for "All Business Critical ConfigMgr 2012 Client DCM Agents" group.</li>
 	<li>An override to disable the legacy ConfigMgr 2012 Client DCM Baselines Compliance Monitor for "All Business Critical ConfigMgr 2012 Client DCM Agents" group.</li>
 </ul>
-&nbsp;

 <em><span style="color: #ff0000;">In summary, this management pack enables DCM baseline discovery for all ConfigMgr 2012 client on server computers and switch from existing "overall" compliance baselines status monitor to the new more granular compliance baseline status monitor which targets individual baselines.
 This management pack also enables users to manually populate the new "All Business Critical ConfigMgr 2012 Client DCM Agents" group.
 Members in this group will also be monitored the same way as the server computers as previously mentioned.</span></em>

-<b>Note:</b> Please only use this management pack when you prefer to enable enhanced compliance monitoring on all server computers, otherwise, please manually configure the groups and overrides as previously stated.
+>**Note:** Please only use this management pack when you prefer to enable enhanced compliance monitoring on all server computers, otherwise, please manually configure the groups and overrides as previously stated.

-&nbsp;

 ## New RunAs Profile for Low-Privilege Environments